havok2905/dm-screen/README.md

 2. Run `npm install`
 3. Fetch a copy of the `.env` file from a contributor and place it in the root of the project.
 Reference `.env.example` for what this should look like.
 4. Create empty `dist` and `dist-server` directories in the root of the project.
-5. Run `npm run compile-server`.
+5. Run `npm run compile:server`.
 This will run the Typescript build for the API project and drop the build in `dist-server`.
-6. Run `npm run db-create`.
+6. Run `npm run db:migrate`.
 This will run the SQL to generate the Sqlite database in the root of this project.
-7. Run `npm run db-seed`.
+7. Run `npm run db:seed`.
 This will populate the database with the test adventure data.
-9. Run `npm run run-server` to start the API server.
+9. Run `npm run run:server` to start the API server.
 10. In a new terminal run `npm run dev-client` to start the development client server.
 11. Open the client app at the root route to see the app.
 11. Open a new tab of the client app and navigate to `/player-view` to see the player's page.